 By Steve Kirsch

-August 11, 2007
+Originally written: August 11, 2007

 Abstract

 In July 2007, I was diagnosed with a rare incurable blood cancer.
-With current

-save my life and the lives of others with this disease.
+This page describes what happened after I was diagnosed and what I did to try to save my life and the lives of others with this disease.

 My name is Steve Kirsch.
 I am a serial entrepreneur and philanthropist (see Steve Kirsch Wikipedia profile).
 I was recently diagnosed with a rare, incurable blood cancer that might kill me.
 I have enough time to change the outcome and I'm going to try to do that.
 This is my story.

 On July 3, 2007, I saw Coutre again who, after looking at my blood tests and doing a physical exam, conjectured that my MGUS had progressed to full Waldenstrom's macroglobulinemia (WM) which is a type of lymphoplasmacytic lymphoma.
 He had warned me back in 2000 that this was a possible consequence of my MGUS.
 Light chain analysis shows my my IgM light chain is kappa (80% of WM patients are IgM kappa; the other 20% are IgM lambda).
 Electrophoresis showed that my monoclonal IgM (aka M-spike) has more than doubled to 2.7 g/dl (which is about 10 times higher than normal), and I have a high kappa/lambda ratio of 1.83 (most WM patients have a higher kappa) and a high Beta-2-Microglobulin of 2590 ng/mL.
-He advised me to do a bone marrow biopsy to confirm the WM diagnosis which I did the same day.
+He advised me to do a bone marrow biopsy (BMB) to confirm the WM diagnosis which I did the same day.

-Today, according to all the peer reviewed papers I'm aware of, WM is for most people an incurable death sentence.
+Today, according to all the peer reviewed papers I'm aware of, WM is, for most people, an incurable death sentence.
 The Shah of Iran, former Algeria President Houari Boumedienne, and former French President Georges Pompidou all died from WM.
 According to the medical literature, half the people die within 5 or 6 years from first diagnosis.
 80% are dead within 10 years (see page 8).
 It is very serious stuff.
 You will likely either die from the disease or from the treatments you take in trying to fight the disease.

 The International Waldenstrom's Macroglobulinemia Foundation (IWMF) is emphatic that you are more likely to die with WM than from WM.
 That's absolutely true.
 A retrospective study of 337 patients done in 2006 by Dr. Irene Ghobrial, et al. (Br J Haematol.
 2006;133:158-164) showed a median disease-specific survival of 11.2 years (from time of eligibility for treatment) and, more importantly, a median survival from all causes of 6.4 years from the date of diagnosis.
 That last number is troubling since the 6.4 year timeframe would include people treated with newer drugs such as Rituxan which was approved November, 1997.
 However, it's skewed in terms of age so since WM strikes later in life, your mean life expectancy is pretty low at those ages, even if you didn't have WM.
 If you measure from the time of diagnosis (rather than start of treatment), then it is 12 to 19 years.

-So statistically, once you are diagnosed with WM, only half the people make it past 6.4 years, even though most of the deaths are not from the WM itself.
+So statistically, once you are diagnosed with WM, more than half the people make it past 6.4 years, even though most of the deaths are not from the WM itself.
 More meaningful would be the median survival from all causes for people who are diagnosed at my age.
 Unfortunately, that number isn't readily available.
 Not that it would make a difference though.
 As of December 2007, my WM had progressed to affecting my vision so treatment isn't optional.
 I'm on the treatment train and so my objective is to halt or reverse this disease without killing the patient.

 At the Atlanta IWMF conference in 2007, Joanne Pavia asked, "We're told we don't die FROM WM, but WITH it.
 Yet we also see lifespans mentioned.
 If the WM isn't killing us, what is?"
 Almost all the doctors weighed in.
 They basically said it's the treatments that weaken our systems, our organs, in addition to the WM itself, and we contract other illnesses, sometimes as a result of those treatments, that do us in.